-Housed within the railway arches just minutes from Southwark tube, this Turkish hideout is a veritable cave of treasures & mosaics.
-Part of the Tas group, it’s one of the better branches if you want to indulge in mezze & grills; heaped platefuls keep diners satisfied, as do the all-smiling waiters.
-Bread, olives & dips arrive unbidden, & a sizeable contingent of veggie-friendly options is a plus, with patlican dolmasi (sun-dried aubergines stuffed with couscous & served with yoghurt) coming highly recommended.
-Desserts are exciting, too, with sütlaç (a rosewater-scented rice pudding) topping the bill; if you can’t manage pud, you can always buy some baklava from the adjoining shop for nibbling later.
-Turkish house wines are good value, & the flower-filled terrace is gorgeous in fair weather.
+Hidden within the railway arches just minutes from Southwark tube, this Turkish eatery is a veritable cave of treasures and mosaics.
+Part of the Tas group, it’s one of the better branches if you want to indulge in mezze and grills; heaped platefuls keep diners satisfied, as do the all-smiling waiters.
+Bread, olives and dips arrive unbidden, and a sizeable contingent of veggie-friendly options is a plus, with patlican dolmasi (sun-dried aubergines stuffed with couscous and served with yoghurt) coming highly recommended.
+Desserts also strike an authentic note – try sütlaç (a rosewater-scented rice pudding); if you can’t manage afters, you can always buy some baklava from the adjoining shop for nibbling later.
+Turkish house wines are good value, and the flower-filled terrace is gorgeous in fair weather.

 Travel to EV in style with London's leading minicab firm Addison Lee.Get a quote »